STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    * * Logging destination
      * Description
    * * file(``<filename>``)
-     * Direct all output to a file with the given <filename>.
+     * Directs all output to a file with the given <filename>.
    * * cout
-     * Direct all output to the local standard output of the application instance on this :term:`locality`.
+     * Directs all output to the local standard output of the application instance on this :term:`locality`.
    * * cerr
-     * Direct all output to the local standard error output of the application instance on this :term:`locality`.
+     * Directs all output to the local standard error output of the application instance on this :term:`locality`.
    * * console
-     * Direct all output to the console instance of the application.
+     * Directs all output to the console instance of the application.
 The console instance has its logging destinations configured separately.
    * * android_log
-     * Direct all output to the (Android) system log (available on Android systems only).
+     * Directs all output to the (Android) system log (available on Android systems only).

-The logging format is read from the environment variable ``HPX_LOGFORMAT`` and it defaults to a complex format description.
+The logging format is read from the environment variable ``HPX_LOGFORMAT``, and it defaults to a complex format description.
 This format consists of several placeholder fields (for instance ``%locality%`` which will be replaced by concrete values when the logging output is generated.
 All other information is